Back

 A marketing campaign leads a customer from one touchpoint to another.
-The full set of touchpoints and how they lead to each other is the architecture of a marketing campaign.
+The full set of touchpoints and how they lead to each other are the architecture of a marketing campaign.

 The Definition of Digital Marketing